mkushnir/mrksvnup/README.md

 longer, since the local copy of the repository is fully traversed.
 In many cases this stage is not actually needed.
 If it is known that the local files were not moved/removed since the last update, no extra check is needed.
-This stage can be turned on using the _-s_ (strict mode) option.
+This stage can be turned on using the _-R_ (repair mode) option.
 Actually a fresh re-checkout into an empty directory will often be quicker than this stage.